mimoduo/mimogear/docs/sass/components.md

 ## Logo

 The logo component is your site's logo nested in a link.
-The default setup includes the logo as a svg symbol.
+The default setup includes the logo as a svg icon.
 Although, it can also be used in conjunction with an img element or a background image.
 The following example creates a flexible background based logo given a max-width and height.

 **Background Based Logo**